Today we will tell you about The Rev - who was, among others, the drummer of "Avenged Sevenfold" and one of its founders:

 16. Sullivan passed away on December 28, 2009.
 At first, the cause of his death was unknown and investigators were unable to reach an unequivocal determination.
 But a year later it was announced that his death was the result of the use of a large number and variety of drugs and dangerous substances at once.
 It is not known if the drug use was done unintentionally, as a suicide attempt, or simply excessive consumption.

 18. The band's fifth album - "Nightmare" was released about six months after his death and includes a number of tributes to Rev.

-19. The moving ballad "So Far Away" was written entirely by guitarist Synyster Gates. originally the song was supposed to be written as a tribute to Syn's grandfather but in practice after Rev's death he changed the lyrics and dedicated the song to the legendary and beloved drummer.
+19. The moving ballad "So Far Away" was written entirely by guitarist Synyster Gates.
+Originally the song was supposed to be written as a tribute to Syn's grandfather but after Rev's death, he changed the lyrics and dedicated the song to the legendary and beloved drummer.